-V. OBSCURING VOICE JAMMING
+5 OBSCURING VOICE JAMMING

-The phenomenon that human ear's perception threshold of one sound is increased because of the presence of other sounds, which is referred to as the auditory masking effect [11] [12].
+The phenomenon that human ear's perception threshold of one sound is increased because of the presence of other sounds, which is referred to as the auditory masking effect [30] [31].
 In particular, a sound of closer frequency and higher intensity has a stronger masking effect.
 Inspired by this phenomenon, to obtain superior masking effect, we randomly select a number of pre-recorded speech records of users to generate a jamming noise.
 Such a jamming noise has two unique features as follows.
-First, it has a very similar frequency spectrum as an input voice, which makes it hard to filter out the jamming noise and the input voice.
+First, it has a very similar frequency spectrum as an input voice, which makes it hard to filter out the jamming noise from the perceived sound, combined by the jamming noise and the input voice.
 Second, it adds an extra semantic difficulty for an eavesdropper to understand the meaning of the combined sound.

-A. Speech Record Collection
+5.1 Speech Record Collection

 SeVI needs to collect a library of user speech records before providing protection for voice interactions.
-In specific, a set of sentences can be randomly picked up from pre-loaded digital books and webpages.
+In specific, a set of sentences can be randomly picked up from preloaded digital books and webpages.
 After each sentence is displayed on the screen of a target device, the user is required to keep the device close to his/her mouth and read the sentence, which is recorded to construct the library.
 We do not record user conversations or voice instructions for this purpose because such voices might still contain private information even though they were recorded in the past.